rstudio/blastula/README.md

 <img src="inst/graphics/email_message.png">

 Which is great.
-The underlying HTML/CSS is meant to display properly across a wide range of email clients and webmail services.
+The underlying HTML/CSS is meant to be resilient and display properly across a wide range of email clients and webmail services.

 ### Installation of the package